Earn Continuing Medical Education

 This board review course provides attendees with a learning experience designed to prepare for the Hospice and Palliative Medicine certification examination.

 Advanced Pain Management Course

 Through a combination of cases and facilitated small group hands-on learning, this workshop will give you the opportunity to obtain and practice the skills required to administer buprenorphine and infusions of ketamine, lidocaine, and opioids.

 Video and Audio Recordings

-Watch these popular, inexpensive AAHPM sessions hosted by Relias that offer continuing education credits for physicians, nurses, and social workers.
+These popular evidence-based courses are available to enhance the care you provide.
+These AAHPM sessions, hosted by Relias, offer continuing education credits for physicians, nurses, and social workers.